kiriiri/memento/README.md

 - Once you settle on one, click on the "Contact Me" link on their respective card to send them a booking email
 - That was easy right?
 Be sure to recommend us to your friends and family!

-## Are you a photographer who just wants to put themselves out there?
+## Are you a photographer who wants to put themselves out there?
 List with us!
 Here's what you need to do:
 - Visit the website at https://lornakamau.github.io/memento/
 - Click on the "Be listed" navigation button